Quantum Coherence and Giant Enhancement of Positron Channeling Radiation: Introduction

 where $P_n=|c_n|^2$ is the level population and $M_{n,n-j}$ is the radiative matrix element for the transition $n \to n{-}j$.

 For positrons channeled between the (110) planes of diamond the averaged potential is nearly parabolic~\cite{Bazylev1981}, yielding an equidistant transverse spectrum $\varepsilon_n = \Omega(n+\tfrac{1}{2})$.
-Consequently, all transitions $n \to n{-}j$ with the same order~$j$ produce photons at the same Doppler-shifted frequency $\omega_j = 2\gamma^2 j\Omega/(1+\gamma^2\theta^2)$, making the final state identical for every starting level $n \ge j$.
-The quantum superposition principle then requires a sum of \emph{amplitudes}:
+All transitions $n \to n{-}j$ with the same harmonic order $j$ then produce photons at the same Doppler-shifted frequency $\omega_j = 2\gamma^2 j\Omega/(1+\gamma^2\theta^2)$, making the radiation final state identical for every starting level $n\ge j$.
+The quantum superposition principle therefore requires summing \emph{amplitudes}:

-The cross-interference terms in $|A_j|^2$ are entirely absent from Eq.~\eqref{eq:incoh}.
-An early version of this argument appeared in Refs.~\cite{Boldyshev2002,Boldyshev2006}; the present paper provides the full derivation, confirms that the interference is constructive, quantifies the enhancement, presents the figures obtained by numerical computation, and proposes an experimental test.
+The cross-interference terms present in $|A_j|^2$ are entirely absent from Eq.~\eqref{eq:incoh}.
+An early version of this argument appeared in Refs.~\cite{Boldyshev2002,Boldyshev2006}; the present paper provides the full derivation including the asymptotic identification of a Glauber coherent state at crystal entry, proves that interference is \emph{constructive}, establishes three exact scaling laws, assesses decoherence robustness, presents updated numerical results, and proposes a decisive experimental test.